Maryland's Silver Alert Program

 • Contact Maryland Center for Missing and Unidentified Persons at 1-800-MDS-KIDS (1-800-637-5437) for further assistance.

-Criteria To Activate a Silver Alert
+Criteria To Activate and Designation of a Multi-Tier Silver Alert

-Only law enforcement agencies may request the issuance of a Silver Alert.
 Law enforcement agencies making such requests must first determine that the following criteria exist:

 • The missing person suffers a cognitive impairment, including a diagnosis of Alzheimer's Disease or Dementia, AND